How To Create And Organize Media Lists

 9. To save to an existing list, select it from the list

-Have your own list of Contacts you'd like to use?
+Have your own list of journalists or media contacts you'd like to use?

 If you have many lists (our customers have 12 on average) you can easily sort the set of lists to take relevant actions for your lists, such as updating the list to ensure that it continues to be relevant, rename it, or delete it.

-2. Hover over the journalist list you'd like to update, select the ellipsis on the far right.
+5. Alternatively, on the previous page, hover over the media list you'd like to update, select the ellipsis on the far right

 In order to make it easier for you to manage your lists, we are exposing additional data about your lists so that you can quickly determine who created them, for what purpose, how often they are used for pitching, and also how effective they are (the more targeted lists are the higher the engagement metrics will be).

-*Pro Tip: Follow relevant contacts on Twitter and engage with their content!
+Note: Follow relevant people on X and engage with their content!
 Show that you exist beyond trying to send them unsolicited press releases.
 This route of introducing yourself is subtle and helps you build a lasting relationship with the contacts.

 Search Filter Options

-Filter by On my lists? to see contacts who are already on your lists or have not been added to any lists.
-Note that this filter is only available if you have less than 2,500 contacts across all your lists.
+Filter by On my lists? to see journalists who are already on your lists or have not been added to any lists.
+Note that this filter is only available if you have less than 3,000 journalists across all your lists.

-Use Beats to find contacts writing about a specific topic or topics.
+Use Beats to find journalists writing about a specific topic or topics.
 Adding additional beats will expand your search.

 Reach is based on the number of visitors, audience, or circulation of the outlet.
 After the Top 5%, the Middle Tier is the next 15% and the Bottom Tier corresponds to the lower 80%.